JdeRobot/RoboticsAcademy/docs/_pages/exercises/ComputerVision/color_filter.md

 For camera we can continue with the value of this argument set to "0".

 We also provide you with an example video that you can start the exercise with.
 This is the [Link](http://wiki.jderobot.org/store/amartinflorido/uploads/curso/pelotas_roja_azul.avi) to the video.
-Download it to your local system and accordingly update the value of video_stream_provider argument in the launch file to absoulte path of the video fille.
+Download it to your local system and accordingly update the value of video_stream_provider argument in the launch file to absolute path of the video fille.
 For example,in `color_filter.launch`

 ```
 <arg name="video_stream_provider" value="/home/<user>/Downloads/pelotas_roja_azul.avi"/>.